Regulations and Policies

 • Article 5.16

-TAP: All forms of Tap Dance will compete with each other.
-The quality of the hits against the floor must be clear, rhythmical and in harmony with the music.
+TAP: For this competition all forms of Tap dance will compete against each other.
+The quality of the blows against the floor must be clear, rhythmic and in harmony with the music.

 • Article 5.17